myrrlyn/oeuvre/orsimeri-family-life.md

 hunts-wife roles.
 His third wife appears to be solely a marriage of prize or love and not for duty, showing that Orcs are not slaves to duty.

-Dushnik Yal is the best source in *Skyrim* of Orcish family life, as Mor Khazgur has a much simpler and smaller family tree, Narzulbur is more fragmented, and Largashbur seems populated by non-relatives, perhaps due to Malacath’s curse.
+Dushnik Yal is the best source in _Skyrim_ of Orcish family life, as Mor Khazgur has a much simpler and smaller family tree, Narzulbur is more fragmented, and Largashbur seems populated by non-relatives, perhaps due to Malacath’s curse.

-> Begin conjecture-on-lore and pure conjecture {:tag="aside" .bq-safe}
+> Begin conjecture-on-lore and pure conjecture

+{:tag="aside" .block-safe}

 (Nova) Orsinium is another matter entirely.
 Whereas the Strongholds appear to be a large family or small clan (assuming again that Skyrim in lore is larger than